ahdis/epr-integration-cara/docs/primarysystems-epr.md

 EPR-SPID, MPI-ID) in the request.
 For the communication you need a client certificate, but with EPRIK a client certificate is not necessary.

+!!! danger

+    Never feed a patient identifier with a domain that is not yours, and especially a domain equal to the configured receiver OID of the plateform.
+It would make the patient unreachable from PDQ queries.

 ### 3.2 Query MPI-PID and EPR-SPID based on local ID

 The primary systems needs to query the master patient ID (MPI-ID) for patients to retrieve or provide documents for,